 In California, health insurance plans and policies are not required to cover hearing aids for children.
 As a result, only 1 in 10 families on privately funded plans have coverage.
 The other families are forced to either forego hearing aids for their child or pay the steep costs out-of-pocket.
-California currently lags behind 25 other states that require private insurance coverage for children’s hearing aids through commercial plans and/or the state exchange.
+California currently lags behind over 30 states states that require private insurance coverage for children’s hearing aids through commercial plans and/or the state exchange.

 Join us in our mission to secure insurance coverage for pediatric hearing aids for children and their families in California.

 Numerous national, state, and local organizations have supported providing children access to hearing aids, like the American Academy of Pediatrics, California Teachers Association, California Children’s Hospital Association, California Hands & Voices and organizations throughout the state.

 Learn more: view state-specific details on coverage status

 6 of every 1,000 children in the U.S. are born with a detectable level of hearing loss in one or both ears.